April 20. Today's Birthdays

 She took up her recent post in May 2019.

-Snezhanna Imasheva (1981) – Deputy of the Majilis of the Kazakh Parliament of the 7th convocation, Secretary of the Committee on Legislation and Legal and Judicial Reform.
+Snezhanna Imasheva (1981) – Deputy of the Majilis of the Kazakh Parliament of the 7th convocation, member of the Committee on Legislation and Legal and Judicial Reform.